 - Economic protocol

 In Tezos, the economic protocol can be upgraded without interruption or forking of the blockchain.
-The procedure for an upgrade is defined within the economic protocol itself so it can be upgraded as well.
+This is because the procedure for an upgrade is also defined within the economic protocol, which can thus update itself.

 - Level (a.k.a. block height)